Regional Mobility

 • Bus-only or high-occupancy vehicle lanes.

-• Bus shelters, platforms, and stations.
+• Bus passenger shelters, platforms, and stations.

 • Transit access improvements.